hzhang17/ANLY502-Project/README.md

 ## Introduction
 We are going to predict the close price of common stocks using the historical price of stocks.
-The dataset we are going to use is from the Deutsche Börse Public Dataset.
+The dataset we are going to use is the trading data from the Deutsche Börse Public Dataset.
 The dataset consists of minute-by-minute data of common stocks, bonds, and other derivatives.
 We will use two models in our project, recurrent neural networks and XGB regressor.
 We will also compare and contrast between different models.

 ## Methodology